corda/corda/network-management/registration-tool/README.md

-#Network Registration Tool
+#Distributed Notary Registration Tool

-The network registration tool creates a CSR (Certificate Signing Request) and sent to compatibility zone doorman for approval.
+The notary registration tool creates a CSR (Certificate Signing Request) with ``SERVICE_IDENTITY`` certificate role and sent to compatibility zone doorman for approval.
 A keystore and a trust store will be created once the request is approved.

 ##Configuration file